-Specialized Support Services
+Specialized Student Services

 Pupil Services and Attendance (PSA) Counselors and Psychiatric Social Workers (PSW) provide local, integrated, and specialized support services for targeted student populations, including students in foster care, experiencing homelessness, and/or involved in the Juvenile Justice System.

 • Increase attendance rates and school engagement

 • Increase School Stability

 ADVOCACY AND CASE MANAGEMENT SERVICES

 • Comprehensive Academic Assessments to identify and address barriers to educational